stacs-srg/valipop/docs/usage/guides/docker.md

 # For MacOs/Linux
 docker run -v ./src:/app/src -v ./results:/app/results ghcr.io/daniel5055/valipop:master /app/src/main/resources/valipop/config/scot/config.txt
 ```
-By default, this will run Valipop will a starting population size of 1000 between the years 1855 to 1973.
+By default, this will run ValiPop will a starting population size of 1000 between the years 1855 to 1973.
 This will usually take under 5 minutes to run, and should eventually print something like the following:

 ```
-Running simulation with /app/src/main/resources/valipop/config/scot/config.txt Writing contigency tables
+Running simulation with /app/src/main/resources/valipop/config/scot/config.txt Writing contingency tables
 Writing records
 2025/03/26 15:03:54.292 :: Generating birth records
 Elapsed time: 00:00:00